ahmadalwy3/ahmadalwy3/Privacy-stuff.md

 ##### Intro

 If you really care very much about your privacy (not being tracked, data mined, etc.), uBlock is a crutch (a good one though), even with _EasyPrivacy_ enabled (this is true for any "ad blocker").
-If you want more than a good crutch, [HTTP Switchboard](https://github.com/gorhill/httpswitchboard#http-switchboard-for-chromium) is the way to go: it gives you full disclosure and full control of what web pages do.
+If you want more than a good crutch, [uMatrix](https://github.com/gorhill/uMatrix#umatrix) is the way to go: it gives you full disclosure and full control of what web pages do.

 ##### Settings

-Unlike HTTP Switchboard, uBlock can't foil cookie headers.
+Unlike uMatrix, uBlock can't foil cookie headers.
 For privacy-minded users it is strongly suggested to...

 - Enable _"Block third-party cookies and site data"_ in _"Content settings"_ / _"Cookies"_.
     - It works very well: see "Outbound cookies" in [this benchmark results](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares).